670100A January: THE END.

 - Loving Sacred Loving I (BW/Peter Gosling) -John Horton on sax,

-Nicky Hopkins on harpsichord; 7“ version
+Nicky Hopkins on harpsichord; UK 7“ version (mono)

 - Loving Sacred Loving II (BW/Peter Gosling) -John Horton on sax,

-Nicky Hopkins on harpsichord; mono-remix
+Nicky Hopkins on harpsichord; Introspection-version (stereo)

 - Bypass The By-Pass (Dave Brown/Nicky Graham/Terry Taylor)